-As of June 30, 2022, the District had approximately \$306.4 million in commitments with respect to unfinished capital projects.
+As of June 30, 2023, the District had approximately \$241.2 million in commitments with respect to unfinished capital projects.
 The projects are funded through a combination of general obligation bonds and capital project apportionments from the California State Chancellor's Office.

-Note 14 - Related Party Transactions
+Note 13 - Related Party Transactions

 The Southwestern College Foundation provides various levels of monetary support and service to the District.
 The Foundation was organized as an independent organization under California Business Code and has a signed master agreement with the District.
 The agreement allows the District to provide administrative services to assist the Foundation in carrying out its purpose.
 The District pays the salaries and benefits of the executive director and development coordinator, as well as a portion of the accountant.
-The donated services for the fiscal year ended June 30, 2022, were valued at \$536,667.
+The donated services for the fiscal year ended June 30, 2023, were valued at \$590,806.
 Working space for employees who perform administrative services for the Foundation is provided by the District at no charge.
-The donated facilities for the fiscal year ended June 30, 2022, amounted to \$30,800 and have been reflected in the financial statement as donated facility space.
-Additionally, the District donated office supplies for the fiscal year ended June 30, 2022, were valued at \$44,063.
+The donated facilities for the fiscal year ended June 30, 2023, amounted to \$33,880 and have been reflected in the financial statement of the Foundation as donated facility space.
+Additionally, the District donated office supplies for the fiscal year ended June 30, 2023, were valued at \$34,853.

-Required Supplementary Information June 30, 2022
+Required Supplementary Information June 30, 2023